zmarties/home-assistant.io/source/_integrations/homekit.markdown

 #### Pairing hangs - zeroconf error

 Pairing eventually fails, you might see and an error message `NonUniqueNameException`.
 Add the `safe_mode` option to your configuration, see [safe_mode](#safe-mode).

+If [safe_mode](#safe-mode) is not successful, you likely need to enable `zeroconf_default_interface: true` and set a unique name such as `name: MyHASS42`.

+If you had previously paired (even unsuccessfully), you may need to delete your `.homekit.state` file in order to able to successfully pair again.
+See [Errors during pairing](#errors-during-pairing).

 #### Pairing hangs - only works with debug configuration